-In the training process, we systematically leave out one of the eleven miRNA datasets without RBNS data and train on the remaining ten, plus the six miRNAs with RBNS data.
-In testing, we use the average guide and passenger strand concentrations fit for the training miRNAs to predict repression for the test miRNA.
-(Figure 6B).
-As expected, the testing accuracy for a miRNA improves if we use the average guide and passenger strand concentrations for that miRNA from the other cross validations.
+During training, we systematically left out all of the data for one of the eleven miRNA duplexes without RBNS data and trained on the data for the remaining ten, plus the data for the six duplexes with RBNS data, with the goal of predicting the 12-nt KD values for the two miRNAs of the held-out duplex, in an 11-fold cross-validation procedure.
+Testing these KD values on each held-out dataset reveal strong predictive performance (Fig. 6B, fig S6B), which exceeded that of TargetScan (Fig. 6C).
+To avoid using any data from the test set for any type of training, the average guide and passenger-strand [A] values fit for the training miRNAs were used to predict repression for the test miRNA (Fig. 6B).
+As expected, performance for most miRNAs improved if we use the average guide and passenger strand concentrations for that miRNA from the other cross validations.
 (Supplementary Figure 5).
-As in the case with measured KD values, the model has predictive power over shuffled sequences for predicting repression of transcripts with no canonical sites to either the guide or the passenger strand (Figure 6C).
+Sentence describing the only-canonical-site analysis (Fig. 6C) and whether the model is somehow finding non-canonical sites.

+Overall, when using the KD values predicted from the neural network, the performance of the biochemical model exceeded that of Targetscan (Fig. 6D).
+More surprisingly, this performance rivaled that of the biochemical model applied to experimentally determined KD values (Fig. 5).
+Presumably the ability to account for the effects of both strands of the miRNA duplex largely offset the reduced ability to account for noncanonical targeting and any other disadvantages of using less accurate KD values.

 Interestingly, the model is not able to generalize as well to some miRNAs, particularly miR-182 and miR-223, as to the others.
 This is presumably because these miRNAs occupy a more sparsely populated area of the possible sequence space, though there do not appear to be any obvious sequence differences between these miRNAs and the rest of the miRNAs.
 The model is also not able to out-perform TargetScan7 (Figure 6D) in predicting de-repression of miR-122 targets in miR-122 knockout liver cells from mouse (Eichhorn et al., 2014).
 In addition, because the model is trained on only endogenous miRNAs, which have a non-uniform distribution of dinucleotide frequencies, we are unsure how well the model would generalize to predicting repression of synthetic shRNAs.
 For example, none of the miRNA guide strands we considered have a CG dinucleotide in their seed sequences.
 For these reasons, we believe that our modeling approach is promising, but requires more training data to reliably be able to predict binding and repression for arbitrary miRNAs.

-Discussion
+Insights into miRNA targeting